William M. Riggs: Life outside politics

 He was well-known cattleman in the southern part of Arizona.
 When his father died, the Riggs ranch was split between the sons, and Riggs' portion was near Dos Cabezas, Arizona.
 He was married twice, his second wife's name was Cora, and they had a son, William Jr., who served in the infantry in the Pacific Theater during World War II.
 He was president of the Riggs Bank, as well as being on the board of directors of the Willcox Bank and Trust Company.

 Riggs became ill in late 1945, and died on February 13, 1949, in his home in Willcox, Arizona.
-He had been bedridden for most of the four years of his illnes.
+He had been bedridden for most of the four years of his illness.